★★★★★ 5.0 (60 Reviews)

 Freestanding Tub + Separate Shower

 Remove the old drop-in or garden tub, install a freestanding soaking tub, and build a separate custom shower alongside it.
-The full spa suite transformation — for bathrooms with the square footage to do it right.
+The full spa suite transformation for bathrooms with the square footage.

 • Freestanding soaking tub